-But the rules change once you’re 65, Shapiro says.
-Withdrawals for covered medical costs remain tax-free, and you’re free to use your HSA money for non-qualifying expenses as well.
+But the rules change once you’re 65.
+Withdrawals for covered medical costs remain tax-free.
+You're also free to use your HSA money for non-qualifying expenses as well.
 Those withdrawals are taxed as ordinary income, but you won’t face a hefty IRS penalty.

-Be aware, Shapiro says, that some states treat HSAs differently.
+Be aware that some states treat HSAs differently.
 For instance, the federal government guarantees your triple tax break, but California and New Jersey currently tax your contributions, capital gains, interest and dividends.
 And Tennessee and New Hampshire require tax payments on your dividends and interest.

 HOW AN HSA CAN FIT INTO YOUR RETIREMENT SAVINGS PLAN